 In addition, according to the innovative policies in recent years, international students who want to work part-time outside the campus need to apply for OPT or CPT.

-For those who want to return to Vietnam, it is not surprising that American students are always sought after by domestic employers with a starting salary of 1,000-2,000 USD/month.
+For those who want to return to Vietnam, it is not surprising that American students are always sought after by domestic employers with a starting salary of 1,000 - 2,000 USD/month.
 Not only that, you can completely choose to work at multinational companies or start a business with the knowledge accumulated while studying.
-Many people who study in the U.S. are successful when they return home.
+Many people who study in the U.S. have been successful when they return home.

-Studying in the United States is the dream of many of you, but many of you are worried about the high cost of studying and living.
-However, your dream of studying in the United States can become a reality if you plan your financial information.
+Studying in the US is the dream of many of you, but many of you are worried about the expensive cost of studying and living.
+However, your dream of studying in the United States can completely become a reality if you plan your financial information.
 Here are some suggestions to help you study in the US more economically:

-Although the part-time work policy for international students in the US is somewhat stricter than in many other countries, students can still find job opportunities on campus to both gain experience and cover living expenses.
+Although the part-time study abroad policy in the US is somewhat stricter than in many other countries, students can still find job opportunities on campus to both gain experience and cover living expenses.
 Some of the common positions that international students can work in include:

 Library Monitoring: about $13.75/hour